Statement of compliance for the year ended 31 December 2020

 For many years Group companies have worked hard to ensure that the wider communities in which they each operate benefit from relevant Group company actions through development projects in water & sanitation, education, health and, more recently, in extending the electricity grid to their villages.

-We recognise that there may always be risks of linkage to modern slavery in the countries where we invest, but to mitigate the risks, each Group company aims to carry out the following, as far as resources permit:
+It is recognised that there may always be risks of linkage to modern slavery in the countries in which the Group is invested, but to mitigate the risks, each Group company aims to carry out the following, as far as resources permit:

 a) Ensuring as far as possible that its expectations are clearly communicated regarding compliance with the Modern Slavery Act 2015 to the tier one suppliers and contractors with which it deals.

-b) Monitoring potential risk areas in its tier one supply chains on an on-going basis, as time permits, which is carried out by its local management teams.
+b) Monitoring potential risk areas in its tier one supply chains on an on-going basis, which is carried out by its local management teams.

 c) Inclusion of modern slavery as part of its external accreditation audit scope.